NCrashed/asteroids-arena/README.md

 LDC behaves like other LLVM based languages (stable constant FPS), but FPS slightly higher than the closest competitor (Zig).
 I implemented custom ECS in the implementation and it feels like the closest to the "production" state.

+Also I used LLVM PGO (Profiling Guided Optimizations) for LDC, that makes DMD and LDC results near identical.

 ![D FPS](./zig/asteroids/fps.png)

 ### My machine